DeviationTX/deviation-manual/source/ch_install.rst

 -----------------------------------

-Installation of Deviation with the Walkera DfuSe tool is done in exactly the same manner as updating the Walkera Devention firmware.
+Installation of Deviation with the Walkera DfuSe tool is done in exactly the same manner as upgrading the Walkera Devention firmware.
 Note that Deviation will NOT overwrite Walkera models stored on the transmitter.
 While they cannot be accessed by Deviation, they will be safely preserved should the Walkera firmware ever need to be